2025–26 Central African general election

-General elections are due to be held in the Central African Republic on 28 December 2025.
-Incumbent president Faustin-Archange Touadéra is eligible for reelection after presidential term limits were removed by a referendum in 2023.
+General elections were held in the Central African Republic (CAR) on 28 December 2025 to elect both the president and National Assembly.
+A second round of the legislative elections was held on 26 April 2026.
+The incumbent president, Faustin-Archange Touadéra, was seeking a third term following the removal of term limits in a constitutional referendum.
+He was easily re-elected, defeating his main challenger, former prime minister Anicet-Georges Dologuélé, with more than seventy percent of the vote.

+The election was marred by allegations of repression, with the ruling United Hearts Movement of President Touadéra being accused of repressing political opposition and attempting to prevent opposition candidates from contesting the election.

 Background

-President Faustin-Archange Touadéra was initially limited to two terms before being constitutionally ineligible to run again.
-However, he put forward revisions to the constitution and a referendum in 2023 to remove term limits and extend presidential terms from 5 to 7 years.
+President Faustin-Archange Touadéra was initially limited to two terms, by term limits set in the constitution; however, he put forward revisions to the constitution that would remove term limits and extend presidential terms from 5 years, to 7.
+In 2023, a referendum was called to ratify these changes.
 Danièle Darlan, head of the Constitutional Court, ruled that the proposed referendum was illegal, but she was replaced by Touadéra.
-Opposition parties boycotted the referendum and it was approved with 95% of the vote.
+Opposition parties boycotted the referendum but it was approved with 95% of the vote.
 The Wagner Group provided security and logistical support for the conduct of referendum.

-Opposition leaders, such as Dominique Yandocka, were imprisoned despite their immunity as members of parliament and opposition parties have been banned from holding rallies.
+Opposition leaders, such as Dominique Yandocka, were imprisoned despite their immunity as members of Parliament and opposition parties were banned from holding rallies.
 570,000 voters were registered by MINUSCA.
-By February 2025, 98% of the voter registration centres in CAR were open, although 58 were still closed due to violence, and voter list revisions were done in 11 of 20 prefectures.
+By February 2025, 98% of the voter registration centres in the CAR were open, although 58 were still closed due to violence, and voter list revisions were done in 11 out of 20 prefectures.
+Human Rights Watch expressed concerns about the conduct of the election.

 Electoral system

 The President of the Central African Republic is elected by a two-round system for a seven-year term, renewable.
 The candidate who receives an absolute majority of the votes cast in the first ballot is elected.
 If no majority is secured, a runoff is held between the top two candidates to decide the winner.

-Elections are set to be held in December 2025.
 In July 2025, officials announced that elections for local and municipal offices, which were due to be held in August 2025 after a nearly 40-year hiatus, were to instead be held concurrently with the presidential election.
 On 7 August, the CAR's electoral commission announced that the election would be held on 28 December 2025.
+In the event of a runoff in the presidential race, a second round of voting will be held in February 2026, while a runoff for parliamentary seats will be held on 5 April 2026.

 Candidates

-On 14 November 2025, the Constitutional Court of the CAR approved seven candidates for president, including:
+On 14 November 2025, the Constitutional Court of the CAR approved seven and rejected three candidates for president.
+The candidates were: